Perfect Strangers (TV series): Theme song

-The show's theme song, "Nothing's Gonna Stop Me Now", was written by Jesse Frederick and Bennett Salvay, who had composed the themes for other Miller-Boyett series, including Full House, Step by Step, and Perfect Strangers spin-off Family Matters.
-Frederick and Salvay also composed the show's musical score for the entire first two seasons; for the remaining seasons, the score compositions rotated between Frederick and Salvay, Steven Chesne and/or Gary Boren.
+The show's theme song, "Nothing's Gonna Stop Me Now", was written by Jesse Frederick and Bennett Salvay, who composed the themes for other Miller-Boyett series, including later shows Full House, Step by Step, and Perfect Strangers spin-off Family Matters.
+Frederick and Salvay also composed the show's musical score for the entire first two seasons; for the remaining seasons, the score compositions rotated between Frederick and Salvay, Steven Chesne, and/or Gary Boren.
 The theme was performed by David Pomeranz.
 The music was rearranged and the lyrics re-recorded for season three and the music was rearranged slightly in season five.

 Opening credits

-First version (seasons one and two)
+First version (seasons 1–2)

 During seasons one and two, the opening sequence begins with images of Balki and Larry wiping sideways from opposite sides of the screen to meet in the middle, with the series title superimposed on top.
-Larry is shown saying good-bye to his family as he leaves his home in Wisconsin, and drives to Chicago in his old red Ford Mustang.
-The sequence then shifts to Balki, who is shown making his own farewells on Mypos before being driven off on the back of a horsecart, sitting alongside a box mislabeled "America or Burst".
+Larry is shown saying goodbye to his family as he leaves his home in Wisconsin, and drives to Chicago in his old red Ford Mustang.
+The sequence then shifts to Balki, who is shown making his own farewells on Mypos before being driven off on the back of a horse cart, sitting alongside a box mislabeled "America or Burst".
 Balki is next seen on the tramp steamer as he sights the Statue of Liberty, then on a bus, presumably making his way to Chicago.
 After a brief shot of Larry driving under a "Welcome to Chicago" sign (in reality, located on eastbound Interstate 190 leading out of O'Hare International Airport), the sequence ends with the same shot of Balki and Larry together that began the sequence.
 The first season featured a script font for the series title and credits.
-For the second season, the show's title appears more similar to later seasons, and the script font is replaced with the fonts similar to that used in the remaining seasons.
+For the second season, the show's title appears more similar to later seasons, and the script font is replaced with fonts similar to those used in the remaining seasons.
 The Lake Shore Drive footage is now shown correctly.
 Additionally, the Larry and Balki sequences are shortened so that brief clips from some of the early episodes could be shown.